MicrosoftLearning/20480-Programming-in-HTML5-with-JavaScript-and-CSS3/Instructions/20480C_MOD10_LAB_MANUAL.md

 1. Run the application and view the **About** page.
 2. Refresh the page to ensure that the most recent version of the **About** page is loaded.
-3. In Internet Explorer, open the **Print Preview** window and verify that the preview does not display the navigation, header, or footer, and that the text has no columns.
+3. In Microsoft Edge, open the **Print Preview** window and verify that the preview does not display the navigation, header, or footer, and that the text has no columns.

 ![alt text](./Images/20480B_10_Print-Preview-Final.png "The Print Preview version of the About page")

-4. Close the **Print Preview** window and then close Internet Explorer.
+4. Close the **Print Preview** window and then close Microsoft Edge.

 >**Results:** After completing this exercise, you will have added a style sheet that implements a print-friendly format for web pages.